rizwan-rizu/galaxyDigitalAssessment/README.md

 - Reason: Prevents trades that are too small, which might not be economically viable or efficient for execution.Also Prevents trades that are too large, which could pose a significant risk or impact the market.

 ## Potential Improvements
-1. `Date Format Validation`: Implement a check to validate the format of the expiration date to ensure it conforms to expected standards. epoch
+1. `Date Format Validation`: Implement a check to validate the format of the expiration date to ensure it conforms to expected standards.
+Epoch can be used to work with datetime.
 2. `Improved Error Message`: Enhance the error messages to provide more context or suggestions for correction.
 3. `Dynamic Reasonable Range`: Instead of hardcoding the reasonable range (±10%), we can consider making it configurable based on market conditions or user input.
 4. `Handling Edge Cases`: Add checks to handle zero or negative values gracefully.
 Ensure that calculations handle precision and rounding correctly, especially for financial data which might require high precision.